Lover (album): Year-end lists

 Many publications ranked Lover in their lists of the best albums of 2019.
 It appeared on the top-tens of lists by Billboard, People, and USA Today.
 Some publications, including American Songwriter and MTV, included it in their unranked lists.
-In individual critics' list, the album was ranked within the top ten by Zaleski, Wood, Sheffield, and Willman, with the last two naming it the best album of 2019.
+In individual critics' list, the album was ranked the best album of 2019 by Sheffield and Willman, and it was ranked within the top ten by Zaleski and Wood.